QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 In this case, it provides an :math:`L` and :math:`U` factorization (with `pivoting <https://en.wikipedia.org/wiki/LU_decomposition#LU_factorization_with_full_pivoting>`_ ).

-With the factorization complete, we can solve different ``b`` right hand sides
+With the factorization complete, we can solve different ``b`` right hand sides.

 .. code-block:: julia